 This means that the large majority of homes in America that are affordable to low- and middle-income Americans are manufactured homes.
 Yet, while the volume of manufactured homes produced has increased year over year for the last decade, they still only house less than 10% of the United States population.

-This means there is tremendous growing potential as more people embrace the safety, beauty and livability of these affordable homes.
+All in all, there is a tremendous solution to the affordable housing crisis in manufactured housing as more people embrace the safety, beauty and livability of these affordable homes.

 Manufactured homes still need a place to live, and the cost of land in many metropolitan areas can be quite high.
-Land-lease communities exist to circumvent this problem.
+Land-lease communities exist as a solution to this problem.
 Within communities like UMH’s manufactured home communities, people can own their home as an asset while renting the land it lives on.

 This makes homeownership even more accessible.
-Individuals purchasing homes in land-lease communities don’t have to pay for land, they don’t have to pay to place the home, they don’t have to pay to have utilities like septic, plumbing and electric connected to the home, and they have the added cost-saving benefit of amenities like maintenance and on-site management included in their lot rent.
+Individuals purchasing homes in land-lease communities don’t have to pay for land, and they don’t have to pay to place the home.
+UMH’s team lends their expertise and can place the home more quickly and more efficiently.

 To find out more about UMH’s manufactured home communities, or to find a community near you, check out our community finder tool and start planning your journey to homeownership, today.